tommy-russoniello/docs/bounties.md

 ## Software Ownership

-Any code merged into the projects main repositories will be own by Monstercat.
+Any code merged into the projects main repositories will be owned by Monstercat.

 ## Writing Guide